-The aim of CSDP Crisis Management at the Strategic Level Module is to expose course participants to the relevant aspects of interaction among crisis management structures, by practicing and discussing procedures, key stages and planning tools of crisis management at the strategic level, as part of the EU Integrated Approach to Conflict and Crisis.
+The aim of the CSDP Crisis Management at the Strategic Level Module is to familiarize course participants with the key aspects of interaction among crisis management structures.
+This will be achieved through practical exercises and discussions on procedures, key stages, and planning tools at the strategic level, all within the framework of the EU Integrated Approach to Conflict and Crisis.

-LO 1 Discuss the interaction among crisis management structures before and during Know- ledge planning for a response to a crisis LO 2 Explain the crisis response planning for a CSDP operation or mission and the roles and responsibilities of the relevant bodies mes leage LO 3 Discuss the aim and role of CONOPS and OPLAN as part of the planning process utco LO 4 Discuss the challenges of the transfer of authority in CSDP operations planning from the uing o political-strategic to the strategic level.
-Learning outcomes Skills LO 5 Contribute to operations planning for a potential crisis response.
+Learning Outcomes LO 1 Discuss the interaction among crisis management structures before and during planning for a response to a crisis LO 2 Explain the crisis response planning for a CSDP operation or mission and the roles and Knowledge responsibilities of the relevant bodies LO 3 Discuss the aim and role of CONOPS and OPLAN as part of the planning process LO 4 Discuss the challenges of the transfer of authority in CSDP operations planning from the political-strategic to the strategic level.
+Skills LO 5 Contribute to operations planning for a potential crisis response.
 Responsibility and Autonomy LO 6 Operate as part of a planning team at the strategic level under the direction and guidance of a senior planner/ team leader